 Hunde im Frühling - Zeolith unterstützt den Stoffwechsel und die Entgiftung, gut im Fellwechsel und Durchfall

-STEINKRAFT Zeolite for dogs in spring - perfect for spring cleaning from the inside
+STEINKRAFT Zeolite for dogs in spring - perfect for spring cleaning from the inside out

-STEINKRAFT Zeolite for dogs support in spring
+STEINKRAFT Zeolite for dogs provides support in spring

 2. Allergy season – when spring itches

-STEINKRAFT Zeolite for dogs supports coat change
+STEINKRAFT Zeolite for dogs supports shedding

 STEINKRAFT Zeolite for dogs in spring